GREENVILLE HIGH SCHOOL ART

 By Sierra Mistler

 Congratulations to Sierra Mistler and Richard Sanchez who were selected to be in the Columbia Greene Juried Art Show!
 Two students from 16 local schools were selected to take part in the exhibition.
 The work that was selected demonstrates a high level of craftsmanship, experimentation and critical thinking.
-Both works of at were made in the IB Visaul Arts class.
+Both works of at were made in the IB Visual Arts class.

 The show is at the Foundation Gallery at Columbia Greene College and will be on display until February 27, 2020.